Download my Excel Dashboard

 Unit Economics to group financial development

 While the total revenues have remained flat for two years, RTE business has grown rapidly.
 I’ve estimated that Hellofresh meal-kit revenue has decreased by 15.6%.
 I’m uncertain where the mature revenue base is for meal-kits, where HFG can generate good profits and cash flows.
-It has now decreased by 16%, but how much more is discount driven unstick revenue remain?
+It has now decreased by 16%, but how much more discount-driven, high churn revenues remain?

 Higher marketing spend has naturally weakened HFG profitability along with lower contribution margin.